jaxio/jaxio.github.com/en/celerio.md

 ![great](/images/green-check.gif) Celerio uses as input the entity-relationship model used by all relational databases.
 This model is present in production and most developers understand it.
-To obtain this model, Celerio connects to your database and does a "reverse engineering" of your database schema.
+To obtain this model, Celerio connects to your database and performs a "reverse engineering" of your database schema.
 Celerio supports Oracle, My Sql, Postgres, DB2, etc.

 ![great](/images/green-check.gif) The model can be augmented using a configuration file.